akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 > Scores

 ##### 5.2 Netflix
-Lately, there was a big discussion about Netflix in Twitter after their new Turkish series with LGBT content.
+Lately, big discussion about Netflix in Twitter occured after their new Turkish series with LGBT content.

 ![](https://live.staticflickr.com/65535/49770815696_93f5fdd09a_n.jpg)
 > Tweet

 The drop in sentiment is clearly visible in here too.